mchung/heroku-buildpack-wordpress/README.markdown

 ## Hacking and Contributing

-Not comfortable downloading and running a copy of someone else's PHP or Nginx?
+Not comfortable downloading and running a copy of someone else's PHP or Nginx executables?
 Not a problem!
 The `support` directory also contains a handful of compilation and deployment scripts to automate several processes, which are currently used for maintenance and repo management.

 * `package_nginx` - Used to compile and upload the latest version of Nginx to S3.
 * `package_php` - Used to compile and upload the latest version of PHP to S3.